annettedm/calculator/README.md

 Here are some use cases (expectations about your project):

     Added functions for the following items:
-        add
+    - add
-        subtract
+    - subtract
-        multiply
+    - multiply
-        divide
+    - divide

-    Create a basic HTML calculator with buttons for each digit and operator (including =).
+    Created a basic HTML calculator with buttons for each digit and operator:
-        Don’t worry about making them functional just yet.
-        There should also be a display for the calculator.
-Go ahead and fill it with some dummy numbers so it looks correct.
-        Add a “clear” button.
+    - numbers
+    - dot
+    - clear
+    - delete
+    - +, -, *, /, =

+    Created the functions to
+    - match btn click and value

     Create the functions that populate the display when you click the digit buttons.
 You should store the content of the display (the number) in a variable for use in the next step.